DevOps-MBSE/AaC/README.md

 development and deployment.

 ## User Documentation
-Users who would like more detailed documentation on leveraging AaC can find it in our Github pages user documentation here: [https://jondavid-black.github.io/AaC/docs/user_guide](https://jondavid-black.github.io/AaC/project_documentation/user_guide/index.html)
+Users who would like more detailed documentation on leveraging AaC can find it in our Github pages [User Guide Documentation](https://jondavid-black.github.io/AaC/project_documentation/user_guide/index.html)

 ## Example AaC Template Repository
 We have a [Github Template Repository](https://github.com/Coffee2Bits/AaC-User-Template-Repository) that's setup to allow users exploring AaC to immediately create and experiment with an AaC project in their own GitHub repository.
 The created repository is pre-populated with a simple example model and Github Action workflow.

 ## Developer Documentation
-Contributors, developers, or just generally interested parties who would like to understand the more technical underpinnings of AaC are welcome to read the project and developer documentation found in our Github pages documentation here: [https://jondavid-black.github.io/AaC/docs/dev_guide](https://jondavid-black.github.io/AaC/project_documentation/dev_guide/index.html)
+Contributors, developers, or just generally interested parties who would like to understand the more technical underpinnings of AaC are welcome to read the project and developer documentation found in our Github pages [Developer Guide Documentation](https://jondavid-black.github.io/AaC/project_documentation/dev_guide/index.html)

 ## Driving Value with AaC Plugins
 A simple example of one of the plugins mentioned above is the Plant UML plugin in the /plugins/aac-plantuml directory